EBGIFTY/GIFTY_EDAKKALATHOOR_BABYJOSEPH-NHSBSA/NHS/README.md

 - ExtentReports and Cucumber reports for comprehensive and visual test reporting.

 The test validates key user flows, ensuring users can:
-- Enter search preferences (keywords, location) correctly.
+- Enter search preferences correctly.
 - Receive accurate matching job results.
 - See results consistently sorted by the newest Date Posted.